MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

 3. Get the Permit Type value from the form.

-	- Add the script mentioned below inside the _**handlePermitTypeSettings** function. contoso_permittype is the logical name of the Permit Type field.
-You can verify this in the entity metadata.
+	- Add the script mentioned below inside the _**handlePermitTypeSettings** function. contoso_permittype is the logical name of the Permit Type Column.
+You can verify this in the Table metadata.

-            var permitType = formContext.getAttribute("contoso_permittype").getValue();
+            var permitType = formContext.getColumn("contoso_permittype").getValue();

 4. Check if the Permit Type has value.